Eagle Scout Application Guidelines and Procedures

 • List of Honors & Awards received

-8. The completed packet (see paragraph seven) is then reviewed by the Eagle Scout Service.
+8. The completed packet (see paragraph seven) is then reviewed by the Eagle Scout Service Team.
 Upon review and acceptance, the approval for the District Eagle Scout Board of Review is granted and the complete packet is returned to the unit leader of record or Eagle Coach, who contacts the District Advancement Chair or District Eagle Board Chair to schedule a Board of Review.

 Under no circumstances will the District Eagle board of review be conducted prior to step eight.